 Marketing campaigns for the drug Miltown had doctors as their main audience.
 Advertisements were published in medical journals accompanied by extensive marketing campaigns with distribution of samples to doctors' offices, and even promotional vinyl albums in which the properties of the medicine were proclaimed on side A, and classical music or Christmas carols were recorded on the record’s side B. An audio rendition of these recordings was created.

 Although originally conceived as an audio rendition, a video of the graphic elements and photographs in this project were compillated for a video installation at Les Arches Citoyennes in Paris.
-This upcoming group exhibition is a culmination of La.boratoire Transatlantique d’Expérimentation - La.Ima with curation by Ioanna Mello and Olenka Carrasco.
+This group exhibition was a culmination of La.boratoire Transatlantique d’Expérimentation - La.Ima with curation by Ioanna Mello and Olenka Carrasco.

 In 1963 a new antidepressant was released into the market.
 My grandmother began to be prescribed and medicated with Valium.
 This medication’s advertising campaigns purposely targeted a female audience offering a quick and easy solution to the problem of being a woman - no matter if she was the tired mother, the stressed executive or a spinster.
 After a decade of campaigns aimed at the domestic and female market, the pharmaceutical industry had created its ideal consumer - housewives apparently became the main users of tranquilizers - the little pills are still called “mother’s little helper”.